Football news - Robert Lewandowski strikes early as Bayern demolish Schalke

 Leon Goretzka scored a brilliantly improvised third in the 50th minute before Thiago and Serge Gnabry added two more as Bayern completed their fifth successive league win.

+After dropping to sixth in early December, Bayern -- chasing an eighth successive title -- have 39 points from 19 games, one behind RB Leipzig who lost 2-0 at Eintracht Frankfurt earlier on Saturday.

-RB Leipzig, beaten 2-0 at Eintracht Frankfurt earlier on Saturday, lead with 40 points from 19 games, with Bayern on 39, Borussia Moenchengladbach on 38 and Borussia Dortmund on 36.
+Borussia Moenchengladbach are third on 38 with Borussia Dortmund on 36.
 Schalke, on 33, lost ground with the top four.